 Apostrophes in Contractions (with Examples)

-- Can't (In this contraction, the apostrophe replaces the "woul" of "would," and the two words become one.)
+(In this contraction, the apostrophe replaces the "woul" of "would," and the two words become one.)

-Contractions with Apostrophes Are Common in Informal WritingContractions with apostrophes are not common in formal writing.
-Contractions are generally reserved for informal writing as they are used to reflect how people speak.
+Contractions with Apostrophes Are Common in Informal WritingContractions are generally reserved for informal writing as they are used to reflect how people speak.
+Contractions with apostrophes are not common in formal writing.

 Examples of Contractions with ApostrophesHere are some more examples of contractions with apostrophes:

 - If you don't fail now and again, it's a sign you're playing it safe.
 (Actor Woody Allen)

 - Don't look now, but there's one too many in this room, and I think it's you.
 (Comedian Groucho Marx)

 Contractions with "Is"It is common for 's to be added to a noun to mean "is."
 For example:

 - Blood's not thicker than money.
 (Comedian Groucho Marx) (Blood is not thicker than money.)